Craigmillar Castle Park

 Guided Walks and Workshops

-We have been working with a fabulous group of naturalists to bring engaging and expert knowledge to the wildlife of our amazing park.
-Including Aisling Murphy, Graeme Wilson, herbal Scotland, Floramedica and Edinburgh Botanic Gardens.
+We work with a fabulous group of naturalists and educators to bring engaging and expert knowledge to the wildlife of our amazing park.
+Including Aisling Murphy, Graeme Wilson ecologist, Herbal Scotland, Floramedica, Edinburgh Natural Heritage Society and the Royal Botanic Garden Edinburgh.

 Family Forest Festivals